Manual Handling Risk Assessments Are Crucial to Safe Working Practices

 What Does A Manual Handling Risk Assessment Involve?

-When you are assessing the manual handling risks, you should look at four specific areas:
+When you are conducting a manual handling risk Assessment, you should look at four specific areas:

 - The Task – Does this activity involve bending, twisting, stooping, pushing, pulling, precise positioning of the load, sudden movement, recovery periods, seated work, team handling or inadequate rest.